 Skool’s main marketing tool is referrals, and it’s why you’ll find that most Skool users tend to evangelize very strongly for the platform.
 Why wouldn’t they, when there’s 40% of recurring revenue on the line?

-Whether legit or not, fans of Skool are highly motivated to talk about the platform given the incentives on offer.
+40% of recurring revenue is definitely on the high side as far as affiliate programs go, and fans of Skool are highly motivated to talk about the platform given the incentives on offer.
 Interestingly, there are also a lot of communities on Skool dedicated to entrepreneurship and, while making money online is a brilliant idea, the idea of starting a community on Skool with the course provider’s referral link seems to come up a lot.

 Marketing with Whop